A Safe Bet

 Volvo has really been on a roll at the moment.
-After the release of the Volvo XC90, which we found out is a great alternative to the mainstream German competitors, the Volvo S90 was then launched a couple of months ago in the grandest way possible.
+After the release of the Volvo XC90 in 2016, which we found out is a great alternative to the mainstream German competitors, the Volvo S90 was then launched a couple of months later in the grandest way possible.
 Now that the Volvo S90 is here, and now on sale for the people to experience Swedish contemporary mobility, what’s it like to drive and own this midsize executive sedan that rivals the BMW 5 Series, Audi A6, and Mercedes-Benz E-Class?

 The Volvo S90 manages to look even nicer than the Volvo XC90 that we’ve been already accustomed to.
 The wide stance of the S90 makes it look menacing.
 It’s perfect for mafia gangs especially in this shade of black, in which the elegant and sophisticated silhouette of this car is nicely highlighted.
 The all-LED headlamps are just stunning, with the “Thor’s Hammer” LED daytime running lights on, you’d feel intimidated when you see it in your rear view mirror.
 The grille looks slim and wide, and it looks like it would be something from Maserati.
 Adaptive automatic LED headlights provide safe and bright illumination at night, and can even dim the headlights using its different lenses when left on high beam so that it won’t dazzle oncoming drivers.
 The side profile is taut and upright, contrary to the usual swoopy, coupe-like designs that many of its rivals are adopting.
 At the back, the typical Volvo LED tail lights that highlight the shoulders of the car make the rear have a wide and taut stance.
 Everything about this car’s exterior design is unlike any of the mainstream German competitor’s swoopy and coupe-like designs.